Voclosporin: History

 Voclosporin was discovered by Isotechnika in the 1990s.
 Isotechnika was founded in 1993 and merged with Aurinia Pharmaceuticals in 2013.
+Huizinga led the clinical development program for voclosporin before and after the acquisition—including a shift in the synthesis from one that yielded racemates to one that yields a single trans isomer.
+Voclosporin is the first oral treatment for lupus nephritis to receive approval in the USA.
 In January 2021, Aurinia Pharmaceuticals received approval from the Food & Drug Administration to sell the drug Lupkynis.

 Society and culture

 Legal status

 On 21 July 2022, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Lupkynis, intended for the treatment of lupus nephritis.
 The applicant for this medicinal product is Otsuka Pharmaceutical Netherlands B.V.
 Voclosporin was approved for medical use in the European Union in September 2022.